prakhar1989/devlog/content/project/obstruction-free-photography.md

 thumbnail: "/images/logo-ofp.png"
 ---

 SIGGRAPH 2015 had a paper on [obstruction free photography](https://sites.google.com/site/obstructionfreephotography/).
-The key idea was that there are several real-life situations where your subject is obstructed (by a fence, a window pane, etc).
+The problem statement was that there are several real-life situations where your subject is obstructed (by a fence, a window pane, etc).

 The key ideas were take a short video (about 5 seconds) with slight changes in the camera position.
 Thus, your camera captures pixels behind the obstruction.
 Then, calculate the relative positions of the frames.
 Using these relative positions, the image is split into a foreground and background layer (the foreground moves a lot more compared to the background).
 Finally, run it through an optimization function.
 This function rewards smooth changes and penalizes harsh ones.
 Essentially, it "picks the right colour for each pixel".
 The implementation details were a bit tricky.